Beneath the plateau

 Another species that often moves through the area is the Tasmanian devil (purinina) (Sarcophilus harrisii).

-Unlike quolls, devils are opportunistic, both hunting and scavenging for already-dead prey.
-By removing carcasses before they can rot, devils help prevent disease outbreaks (and some carbon emissions) in the area.
+Devils are opportunistic, both hunting and scavenging for already-dead prey.
+By removing carcasses before they can rot, devils help prevent disease outbreaks in the area.

-Their presence also pushes back feral cats which would otherwise hunt small, native mammals.
+Their presence also pushes back feral cats which would otherwise hunt small, native animals.

 Explore by ecosystem